robindittmar/coding_challenge/README.md

 This repository contains my progress and results of the coding challenge, which is part of the Greenbone application process.

+## Answering the questions

+##### Can you figure out what is wrong with your decoder?

+Yes!
+The decoder is either ignoring the `"isEncoded"` flag, or missing the **ROT13** decoding step altogether.
+Technically, is it also only iterating over the first five messages :)

+##### How do you prove it?

+The first piece of proof is comparing the outputted text with the contents of the `messages.json` file.
+The first five entries of the `[messages][i][message]` object are identical to the outputted text.

+The second piece of proof is running the ROT13 cipher on the outputted text, either manually or utilizing tools like [rot13.com](https://rot13.com/)

+The output of deciphering the encoded text is perfectly readable (as long as you know English, of course)

+##### Can you write a program that reads the encoded messages in the JSON file, decodes and print them to stdout?

+Yes, please find my source code and thought process in this repository :)

 ### Prerequisites

 To build this project, [gvm-libs](https://github.com/greenbone/gvm-libs) must be installed.